Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 Submissions are open.

-We believe that a proactive approach to diversity and inclusivity is important in redressing imbalances of representation in society and literary discourse.
+We believe that diversity and inclusivity is important in redressing imbalances of representation in literary discourse.
 As such, we strongly encourage submissions by writers from underrepresented areas of society.

 ⭐ The Basics:

 We will respond to all submitted work.
 It may take from one to six months depending on when in the reading period the work is submitted.
-Artwork and book reviews may remain open for the duration of a calendar year.
+Artwork may remain open for the duration of a calendar year.
 Thank you in advance for your patience.

 ⭐ General Guidelines:

-Simultaneous submissions are accepted as long as we are promptly made aware of acceptance elsewhere.
-Simply withdraw your piece on Submittable.
-For individual flash pieces or poems, please initiate a message in Submittable indicating which title(s) are being withdrawn.
+Simultaneous submissions are cool, cool.
+Simply withdraw in Submittable – or – for individual flash pieces or poems, initiate a message in Submittable indicating which title(s) are being withdrawn.

-The Good Life Review acquires First North American Serial Rights and the right to maintain an archive copy of work online.
-All other rights revert to author upon publication with a request that if the work is reprinted, appropriate acknowledgment to The Good Life Review is made.
+The Good Life Review acquires First North American Serial Rights and the right to maintain an archive copy of the work online.
+All other rights revert to the author upon publication, with a request that if the work is reprinted, appropriate acknowledgment to The Good Life Review is made.

-We do not publish offensive work or pieces which exhibit hatred directed toward a particular gender, race, ethnicity, ability, sexual identity, socioeconomic class, or other status, regardless of protected by law.
-In other words—if you are an asshole, we don’t want your writing or your money.
+We do not publish offensive work or pieces that exhibit hatred directed toward a particular gender, race, ethnicity, ability, sexual identity, socioeconomic class, or disability.
+In other words, if you are an asshole, we don’t want your writing or your money.

 ⭐ Reading Periods:

 The Good Life Review is always open.
-Reading and selection for our quarterly issues is based on the following schedule:
+Reading and selection for our seasonal issues is based on the following schedule:

 ⭐ Poetry:

-We are interested in work that pushes boundaries, both in content and form, especially language that moves us.
+We are interested in work that pushes boundaries, both in content and form.
 Poems should emanate from textured, evocative images, use language with an awareness of how words sound and mean, and have a definite sense of voice.
 Each line should help carry the poem from first line to last.
-We are open to your experimentations and are especially interested in work that is speculative, narrative, surreal, fragmented, and lyrical.
-We also welcome prose poetry and strongly encourage underrepresented voices.
-Whatever shape it takes, we want exciting work that thinks through or challenges poetic traditions.
-In other words, The Good Life Review wants your excellent writing—period.
-Send us what you got!
+We are open to experimentation, traditional form, and free verse.

-- There is no length limit on individual poems, but please send no more than six poems per submission and no more than 10 pages in total.
+- There is no length limit on individual poems, but please send no more than 5 poems per submission and no more than 10 pages in total in a single text file.

 - Begin each new poem on a new page.